Mini-jet quenching in a concurrent jet+hydro evolution and the non-equilibrium quark-gluon plasma: Analysis of hydrodynamical evolution history

 In Fig.~\ref{fig:temp_history} we see how only for the case of \pmin = 4 GeV is the temperature initially visibly lower than the one without mini-jets, since it is the only scenario for which a large part of the total energy of the system is injected by the mini-jets.
 The delay observed is consistent with the estimates of Fig.~\ref{fig:timestop} and Fig.~\ref{fig:injected}.
 The transverse velocity shown in Fig.~\ref{fig:vt_history}, increasing with decreasing \pmin, is strongly correlated with the associated decrease of the shear stress tensor with decreasing \pmin, as shown in Fig.~\ref{fig:shear_history}.
 Strongest deviations in the ratio of the bulk viscous pressure over the thermodynamic pressure, shown in Fig.~\ref{fig:bulk_history}, are again for the \pmin = 4 GeV case at early times, basically due to the initially reduced thermodynamic pressure, related to the delay in the rising of temperature, as shown in Fig.~\ref{fig:temp_history} (recall that the bulk viscosity parameter has been chosen to be unmodified in the present work).
 Finally, we show momentum anisotropy $\varepsilon_p$, defined for a given event $i$ as

 where $T^{\mu\nu}$ is the full stress-energy tensor of the system, in Fig.~\ref{fig:momanip_history}.
-A larger fraction of energy and momentum coming from the mini-jets (the smaller \pmin is) will readily increase momentum anisotropy, as can be seen most clearly in the most central panels of Fig.~\ref{fig:momanip_history}.
+Reducing $\eta/s$ (as one decreases \pmin) will tend to increase the momentum anisotropy $\varepsilon_p$ of the bulk of the system, as can be seen most clearly in the most central panels of Fig.~\ref{fig:momanip_history}.
+We note that even though $\varepsilon_p$ is much larger for smaller \pmin, the integrated $v_n$ in Fig.~\ref{fig:integratedvn} is about the same.
+This is because a larger fraction of the system energy freezes out much sooner when more mini-jets are present, as seen in Fig.~\ref{fig:freezeout}.

 These modifications, largest in the case of \pmin = 4 GeV, although clearly non-neglibile for \pmin = 7 GeV, motivate a more detailed study, possibly within the context of the phenomenological impact on electromagnetic probes.